Reverse mentoring builds a bridge with the key protagonists – the senior white leaders who make culture happen within our NHS. By Ali Raza.

 The concept of reverse mentoring is very topical and gaining considerable traction and attention amongst equality and diversity activists within the public sector.
-A recent article, for example, noted how an NHS trust was rated outstanding in part due to its adoption of reverse mentoring for its senior leaders.1
+A recent article, for example, noted how an NHS trust was rated “outstanding” in part due to its adoption of reverse mentoring for its senior leaders.1

-“Within this programme, you both have allowed me to question what I do and how it impacts on others in a safe and open environment.
+“Within this programme, you have allowed me to question what I do and how it impacts on others in a safe and open environment.
 You’ve questioned things, not looking to trip me up but in a very positive approach.”

 These ranged from his departmental recruitment and internal promotion practices to his views on BME awards, trust board-level staff targets and potential barriers for women joining the trust engineering team.

-We were vigilant for signs of “white fragility” ie a white person’s dismissiveness or deflection in the face of facts about race inequality, which the exchanges appeared not to be hampered by.
+I was vigilant for signs of “white fragility” ie a white person’s dismissiveness or deflection in the face of facts about race inequality, which the exchanges appeared not to be hampered by.
 For example, when asked about his views on quotas for BME staff within certain salary brackets (given a trust statistic that BME staff are half as likely to be promoted as white staff), his forthrightness shone through:

 “If a black and minority ethnic staff member doesn’t get promoted in my department, I’m confident to defend the decision against any accusation of racism.
-We have steps in place to ensure fairness such as diverse panels and the diversity within our team, particularly at senior level, palpably shows this commitment.
+I have steps in place to ensure fairness such as diverse panels and the diversity within our team, particularly at senior level, palpably shows this commitment.
 Also, I explain why someone hasn’t got the job and promote people on merit, upskilling staff to equip them for their next application.

-When the topic of women in engineering came up, our mentee was clear about the role he felt society had to play in widening the talent pool of women in science, technology, engineering and maths based vocations, which has no doubt inspired his outreach activities in local schools.
+When the topic of women in engineering came up, my mentee was clear about the role he felt society had to play in widening the talent pool of women in science, technology, engineering and maths based vocations, which has no doubt inspired his outreach activities in local schools.

 “I feel having a trans team member in the senior team at one of the biggest NHS trusts in the country will have a profound impact on the youth of this country.”

-“I relish the authenticity brought by the views of two black and minority ethnic staff from outside my department.
+“I relish the authenticity brought by the views of black and minority ethnic staff from outside my department.
 You explained clearly what I did well, giving me the confidence to continue.
 You also put other areas of practice on my radar, which I now think more critically about.”

 The road to BME staff empowerment is a marathon distance, but a vital leg of the journey is an ongoing conversation between the organisation’s staff and its leaders.
 Reverse mentoring builds a bridge with the key protagonists in this story, the senior white leaders who make culture happen within our NHS.